Author Archives: jpavlovski

 The rainbow of colors who are pouring in the dense forest that surrounds the canyon Matka, and also from the crystal clear water of the river Treska, no one can remain indifferent.

-Besides the excellent conditions for sport and recreation this place offers opportunity for relaxation.
+Besides the excellent conditions for sport and recreation, this place offers an opportunity for relaxation.
 Here you can come and enjoy a picnic on the banks of the river Treska, or sit in one of the restaurants and taste excellent traditional Macedonian food.